-This initiative will draw on the strengths of existing local efforts across the United States to improve child well-being, while bringing to bear UNICEF USA’s ability to provide technical expertise, convening power, a globally recognized brand, a diverse network of dedicated volunteers, and a marketing and advocacy campaign to build a non-partisan movement in the U.S. to secure the rights of every child to a safe, healthy and happy childhood.
+This initiative will draw on the strengths of existing local efforts across the United States to improve child well-being, while bringing to bear UNICEF USA’s ability to provide technical expertise, convening power, a globally recognized brand, and a diverse network of dedicated volunteers to build a non-partisan movement in the U.S. to secure the rights of every child to a safe, healthy and happy childhood.

 Contact at UNICEF